-2. Puree a Few Cups - Puree just a cup or two of your soup with a stick blender or in a food processor — not the whole batch - to add a little body, but still keep the chunky goodness.
+2. Puree a Few Cups: Blend just a cup or two of your soup with a stick blender or in a food processor — not the whole batch, though.
+You just want to add a little body, but still keep the chunky goodness.

-3. Add Stale Bread - A few slices of bread also help make a soup creamy.
-Tear them into pieces and let them soak in a cup or two of the soup and then stir it back into the main pot.
+3. Add Stale Bread: A few slices of bread also help make a soup creamy.
+Tear them into pieces and let them soak in a cup or two of the hot soup before pureeing and stirring back into the main pot.

-5. Add Ground Nuts - Historically, nuts were actually one of the first thickeners used to thicken soups and sauces.
+5. Add Ground Nuts: Nuts were actually one of the first thickeners used to thicken soups and sauces, historically-speaking.
 Grind a handful of nuts until they have completely crumbled and are just verging on becoming a paste.
 In a small bowl, whisk the nuts together with some of the soup broth and then whisk it into the main soup.
 Cashews are an especially good choice.

-6. Make a Beurre Manié - Adding beurre manié is like a making reverse-roux, and it will thicken your soup in a similar way.
+6. Make a Beurre Manié: Sounds fancy, but don’t fret!
 Knead equal parts butter and flour into a thick paste, and then whisk it into your soup until it has completely dissolved.
+Adding beurre manié is like a making reverse-roux, and it will thicken your soup in a similar way.

 What other ways do you make soup thick and creamy?